JJGuilloryGit/llm-backend-infrastructure/README.md

 Save

-Deployment Process
-1. Bootstrap Infrastructure
+### Infrastructure Deployment
-First, deploy the bootstrap infrastructure which creates necessary state management resources:

-Go to Jenkins pipeline
+The infrastructure can be deployed using Jenkins pipeline with two options:

+Apply: Creates or updates the infrastructure

+Destroy: Removes the infrastructure

+To deploy:

+Open the pipeline in Jenkins

 Click "Build with Parameters"

-Select 'bootstrap' from ACTION dropdown
+Select 'apply' or 'destroy'

 Click "Build"

-2. Main Infrastructure Deployment
-After bootstrap is complete, deploy the main infrastructure:

-Select 'plan' to review changes

-Select 'apply' to deploy infrastructure

-Approve the changes when prompted

-3. Testing Configuration
-Run the test suite before deploying changes:

-Select 'test' from ACTION dropdown

-Tests will check:

-Terraform formatting

-Configuration validation

-Security best practices

-Cost estimation

-4. Destruction Process
-To remove the infrastructure:

-Select 'destroy' to remove main infrastructure

-Wait for completion

-Select 'destroy-bootstrap' to remove bootstrap resources

-Pipeline Stages
+### Pipeline Stages###
-Standard Deployment Stages
-Checkout: Retrieves code from Git repository
+Checkout : Retrieves code from Git repository

-Bootstrap: Creates S3 bucket and DynamoDB table for Terraform state
+Bootstrap : Creates S3 bucket and DynamoDB table for Terraform state

-Terraform Init: Initializes Terraform working directory
+Terraform Init : Initializes Terraform working directory

-Terraform Plan: Creates execution plan
+Terraform Plan : Creates execution plan (apply only)

-Terraform Apply: Applies changes to infrastructure
+Terraform Apply : Applies changes to infrastructure (apply only)

-Terraform Destroy: Removes infrastructure
+Terraform Destroy : Removes infrastructure (destroy only)

-Testing Stages
-Terraform Format Check: Ensures consistent formatting

-Terraform Validate: Checks configuration validity

-TFSEC Security Scan: Checks security best practices

-Checkov Security Scan: Additional security validation

-Cost Estimation: Estimates infrastructure costs

-Infrastructure Components
+#Infrastructure Components

-Storage
+#Storage
 S3 bucket for storing logs

 DynamoDB table for feedback storage